w3c-ccg/data-minimization/README.md

 Data minimization policies impact selective disclosure, the next privacy enhancement.

 ## Selective disclosure
-Selective disclosure is a means by which data minimization can be achieved.
-It is the ability of an individual to granularly decide what information to share.
+Selective disclosure is the ability of an individual to granularly decide what information to share.

 Stakeholders in the credentials ecosystem enable selective disclosure capabilities in the following ways.
 * Credential issuers format the credential and its attributes in such a way as to enable selective disclosure.
 Like in the strategy of data minimization, they may issue multiple, related, granular sub-credentials.
 Each attribute and the overall credential may be formatted to support cryptography, a capability described in more detail below.